danhans42/xpp_psx/README.md

  ===========

  Thanks to everyone on the psx.dev discord.
 If you like this software or use it please swing by and let me know.
 The protocol was kindly documented in the psx-spx document by Martin Korth.
 See https://problemkaputt.de/psx-spx.htm, better version here https://psx-spx.consoledev.net/

  Im not a C programmer at all, so the above may seem somewhat amatuerish.
 Feel free to credit and rewrite or whatever.
 The code was jsut some simple tests I wrote to see if it would work and how it would perform.

+Big Shout out to Tim S (Xflash) and everyone on the psx.dev discord.
+Come say hello :)